bunkerity/bunkerweb/README.md

 `ROOT_FOLDER`
 Values : *\<any valid path to web files\>
 Default value : */www*
 The default folder where nginx will search for web files.
-Don't change it unless you want to make your own image (TODO).
+Don't change it unless you want to make your own image.

 `MAX_CLIENT_SIZE`
 Values : *0* | *Xm*